tlagaly/lawnsync-app/memory-bank/decisionLog.md

 - Standardized on us-central region across all environments for consistency
 - Defined appropriate team access controls for each environment
 - Established patterns for environment-specific security rules

+### [2025-05-08 12:09:00] - Firebase Authentication Implementation with Email Verification
+**Decision**: Implement production-ready Firebase Authentication with mandatory email verification and strict security rules.

+**Rationale**: Proper authentication with email verification is essential for production environments to ensure user identity verification, prevent abuse, and maintain data security.
+This implementation balances security requirements with a smooth user experience.

+**Implications**:
+- Email verification now required for most functionality
+- Enhanced security rules for Firestore and Storage with role-based access
+- Added verification UI flows for better user experience
+- Clear separation between unverified and verified user capabilities
+- Admin role implementation for user management and moderation
+- Improved error handling for authentication failures
+- Better documentation of authentication processes